 Over the course of the coming months, ARI will be publishing a series of 18 papers as part of this project.

-Origins, Evolution and Challenges to the Human Rights Movement in Tunisia
+Governance and the Human Rights Movement in Morocco

-The Formal Birth of the Human Rights Movement in Egypt
+The Problematics of Governance in the Human Rights Movement in Tunisia

 An In-Depth Review of the Prospects for Human Rights Action in North...

 Human rights researchers, defenders, and representatives of donor organizations met in Beirut to review the state of human rights organizations/ defenders in three Arab North African countries.